nbicocchi/learn-microservices/modules/containerization/slides/3 - Image creation (Java Extra).md

 So, when we build a project with the library, we get a JAR file with our code, a file enumerating its dependencies, and the main class from the library that performs the above tasks.

-In a Maven project, we have to modify the declaration of the Boot plugin to include a dependency on the custom “thin” layout:
+In a Maven project, we have to modify the declaration of the Boot plugin to include a dependency on the custom *thin* layout:

 ```
 <plugin>